flavorjones/concourse-deployer/README.md

 $ rake bosh:concourse:restore
 ```

-__NOTE:__ The backup file, `concourse.atc.pgdump`, may contain sensitive data from your concourse pipelines and should NOT be committed to a public git repo.
+__NOTE:__ The backup file, `concourse.atc.pg.gz`, may contain sensitive data from your concourse pipelines and should NOT be committed to a public git repo.

 ### Download and Upload a bosh cloud config